Benefits of Exercise During Pregnancy

 Pregnancy Warm-Up Exercises

 Today, we’re doing a short 5-minute pregnancy warm-up.
-You can do it before a stretch or before a workout, or if you only have 5 minutes, you could do it as a workout itself.
+You can do it before a stretch or before a Pregnancy Workout Routine at Home, or if you only have 5 minutes, you could do it as a workout itself.
 Let’s take the feet wide apart and start warming up our shoulders, taking some deeper breaths.
 Move the arms in the opposite direction, then forward.
 Place your hands on your hips, bend your knees, and move into easy hip circles, reversing direction.

 Widen your feet a little more and stretch to the side, deep plié up and over, breathing deeply into your back ribs.
 Reach down to your knee or ankle, whatever feels comfortable, switching sides without pausing.
 Move into easy hamstring curls here to raise our heart rate.
 Let’s set up now for squats, keeping our weight evenly distributed between all four corners as if sitting back in a chair.